 The Pasadena City Council voted Monday to approve a $32 million contract with New Flyer of America Inc. for the purchase of 17 hydrogen fuel cell electric buses, marking a milestone in the city’s transition to a zero-emission transit fleet.
 The new 40-foot buses are expected to replace aging natural gas models and enter service by spring 2027.

-The decision followed extensive debate over the costs, environmental benefits and long-term risks of committing to hydrogen while other Southern California transit agencies are shifting to battery-electric fleets.
+The decision followed extensive debate over the costs, environmental benefits and long-term risks of committing to hydrogen.
+Some other Southern California transit agencies are shifting to battery-electric fleets, while others, including Foothill Transit, are implementing hydrogen fuel cell buses.

 The City has pledged to move to carbon free energy by 2030.
 Local advocates have in the past repeatedly called on the City to buy electric vehicles as part of that pledge.

-Once delivered, the hydrogen buses will increase Pasadena Transit’s zero-emission fleet share from 2% to 46%, aligning with California’s Innovative Clean Transit regulation.
-Pasadena’s own Zero Emission Bus Rollout Plan, adopted in 2023, sets a local deadline of 2037.
+Once delivered, the hydrogen buses will increase Pasadena Transit’s zero-emission fleet share from 2% to 46%, exceeding California’s Innovative Clean Transit regulation.
+The City Council’s Zero Emission Bus Rollout Plan, adopted in 2023, accelerates fleet conversion to zero-emission much sooner—by 2037—in comparison to the state requirement of 2040.

 Transportation Director Joaquin Siques told the council the aging current fleet has become increasingly unreliable and costly to maintain.